jgooco/CMPE-126-Labs/lib/lab02/README.md

-    void resize() - Allows user to choose the allocation size, if it is small than current array then data should be truncated to fit bool empty() - returns true IFF the array is empty void append(std::string data) - append data to end of array, double array capacity if this is over capacity stringVector &operator = (stringVector &rhs) - Copies RHS to object calling the function (this should be a hard COPY, creating a separate object with same values) std::string& operator[](unsigned position) -return a reference to the string at this position, throw an exception if out of bounds
+    void resize() - Allows user to choose the allocation size, if it is small than current array then data should be truncated to fit bool empty() - returns true IFF the array is empty void append(std::string data) - append data to end of array, double array capacity if this is over capacity void swap(unsigned pos1, unsigned pos2) - swaps the data at position with position 2, throw exception if either position is out of bounds stringVector &operator = (stringVector &rhs) - Copies RHS to object calling the function (this should be a hard COPY, creating a separate object with same values) std::string& operator[](unsigned position) -return a reference to the string at this position, throw an exception if out of bounds